Nzinga of Ndongo and Matamba: Conquest of Matamba

 Using her new power base, Nzinga remodeled her forces after the highly effective Imbangala warriors.
 By 1631 she had rebuilt her army and was waging a successful guerilla war against the Portuguese, with one Jesuit priest (living in the Kongo at the time) describing her as being akin to an Amazon queen and praising her leadership.
-Between 1631 and 1635, Nzingha invaded the neighboring Kingdom of Matamba, capturing and deposing Queen Mwongo Matamba in 1631.
+Between 1631 and 1635, Nzinga invaded the neighboring Kingdom of Matamba, capturing and deposing Queen Mwongo Matamba in 1631.
 During this campaign, her soldiers killed and consumed many people, "true to their cannibalistic practices", as Heywood notes.
-Nzingha had the defeated queen branded but spared her life (according to Imbangala custom she should have been executed and eaten) and took Mwongo's daughter into her service as one of her warriors.
+Nzinga had the defeated queen branded but spared her life (according to Imbangala custom she should have been executed and eaten) and took Mwongo's daughter into her service as one of her warriors.
 Having defeated the Matambans, Nzinga assumed the throne of Matamba and began settling the region with exiled Ndongans, hoping to use the kingdom as a base to wage her war to reclaim her homeland.

 Unlike her native Ndongo, Matamba had a cultural tradition of female leadership, giving Nzinga a more stable power base after she overthrew the previous queen.
 With Matamba under her control, Nzinga worked extensively to expand the slave trade in her new kingdom, using the profits from slave trading to finance her wars and divert trade income away from the Portuguese.
 Over the next decade, Nzinga continued to struggle against the Portuguese and their allies, with both sides attempting to limit each other's influence and take control over the slave trade.
 During this decade, Nzinga took on more masculine traits, adopting male titles and clothing.
 She established an all-female bodyguard for herself, and ordered that her male concubines wear women's clothing and address her as king.
 She also instituted communal sleeping quarters at her court, and enforced strict chastity rules for her male councilors and female bodyguards.